Servo Controls

 Step 14

-Close the configuration dialog for the servo control and return to the workspace.
+Close the servo control configuration dialog and return to the workspace.
 Now that the servo has been configured, you may move it between your specified MIN and MAX limits.
-Click in the servo position, and the cursor will change while holding the mouse button.
+Click in the servo position, and the cursor will change while you hold the mouse button.
 Slide the mouse up and down (for vertical control) to move the servo between the specified limits.

 *Note: Even though many controls may move servos, the configuration of those servos is only valid for that control.
 If you configure a camera control to move servos to specific min/max ranges, those ranges only apply to the camera control.
 Use the Relative Servo control if you wish a servo or group of servos to move together from the script.